 More importantly, four technologically advanced radio receivers located in the Pacific Ocean region in 1937 (Wake Island, Midway Island, Mokapu Point on Oahu, Hawaii, and Howland Island) had the ability to determine the radio transmission beam angle bearings of Earhart’s frequencies (3105 kHz and 6210 kHz) (13, 30).
 Of the seven credible “post-loss” transmissions detected by the four advanced radio receivers, five triangulate Earhart’s position to the immediate vicinity of Gardner Island (13, 30).
 This data provides additional, compelling evidence that Earhart and Noonan landed their Lockheed on Gardner Island (13, 30) and were able to make nightly low tide (14, 20) radio transmissions during that six-day period (13, 30).

 The radio transmitter on Earhart’s airplane was directly positioned below Noonan’s small navigational table in the stern of the airplane, in front of the airplane’s lavatory and toilet space (27, 30).
 However, Earhart keyed the radio transmitter from a mouthpiece microphone in the airplane’s cockpit.
 Noonan had two positions in the airplane where he would have been sitting: 1) the right-hand cockpit seat, or 2) at the navigational table in the stern of the aircraft.
 If Noonan were positioned at the navigational table and wanted to enter the cockpit, he would have had to climb over four of the six auxiliary tanks totaling 754 gallons (21) installed in the Electra at the middle of the fuselage.
-As you can see from this photograph (Figure 3), the maneuver required to pass from the stern to the cockpit or
+As you can see from this photograph (Figure 3), the maneuver required to pass from the stern to the cockpit or vice versa was not an easy movement.
+Just like Earhart’s left-hand captain’s seat, the right-hand cockpit seat had lap belts, but no shoulder harnesses.
+The navigator position in the stern of the airplane had no known permanent seats or restraints.

 Figure 3.
 The six auxiliary gas tanks totaling 754 gallons separating the cockpit from the stern of the airplane.